opetchey/RREEBES/README.md

-# Reproducing Research Journal Club
+# Reproducible Research in Ecology, Evolution, Behaviour, and Environmental Studies

 ## Aims